 Always consider candle recipes as a starting point for your experimentation.
-Keep a notebook and as you progress through candle making get to know the properties of each wax that is readily available to you.
+I keep a notebook and as you progress through candle making get to know the properties of each wax that is readily available to you.

 First, understand the types of candles.
-There are the most popular container, pillar, votive, tealight, taper, and then the specialty like carved, floating, or massage.
+The most popular are container, pillars, votive, tealight, taper, and then the specialty like carved, floating, or massage.

 Second, understand the types of candle waxes.
 There are beeswax, paraffin, palm, bayberry, coconut, soy, and gel.

 Third, understand the types of candle wax additives.
 There are stearine or stearic acid, vybar, plastics, and colorants.

 Picking which candle wax to start with is determined by the type of candle you want to make.